wladwm/bgpexplorer/README.md

 * protolisten - TCP endpoint for bgp/bmp passived mode.
 Should be IP:port form.
 Please note that you will not be able to run process listening port number below 1024 in *nix OS if you are not root without special tricks.
 * routerid - BGP router ID, if not specified, default value 1.1.1.1 will be used.
 * peeras - BGP AS number for bgpactive.
+* filter_rd - With BMP session this parametr will filter watching BGP session matching this RD.
+Default is 0:0 (global vrf).

 BTW, builtin whois proxy allows you to see some info about AS and hosts:
 ![alt text](screenshots/bgpexp_whois.png "whois query")​